cfpb/pantheon-helpers/README.md

 have another design doc installed, we would add the name of the desired design doc to the experted array.

 ### 3. Design the Sisyphus microservice
-Rolling the rock up the hill takes a long time (in web time): 2 minutes.
-When we make a request to roll the rock up the hill, we do not want to have to wait two minutes for a response.
-Instead, we would like to receive a response instantly that our request to roll the rock up the hill has been accepted and is being processed.
-Then we want a background process to actually roll the rock up the hill for two minutes.
+Rolling the boulder up the hill takes a long time (in web time): 2 minutes.
+When we make a request to roll the boulder up the hill, we do not want to have to wait two minutes for a response.
+Instead, we would like to receive a response instantly that our request to roll the boulder up the hill has been accepted and is being processed.
+Then we want a background process to actually roll the boulder up the hill for two minutes.

 Pantheon-helpers makes it easy to build this sort of decoupled application.
 First, let's figure out what our data is going to look like, then let's figure out what actions we want to be able to perform on that data.
 Finally, we'll implement everything.

-Our rock is going to be represented by a json document.
+Our boulder is going to be represented by a json document.
 We want to know whether it's rolling up the hill, rolling down the hill, or at the bottom of the hill.
 We're also curious about Zeus's reaction to events as they unfold.
+We'll store Zeus's reaction to the most recent action right in the boulder document.
 Thus, our json document will look like this:

     { "_id": "document ID"